Integrity and

 4 Your

-thoughts, memories or relationships with other people.
+cannot reliably evaluate your experiences or relationships with other people.

-expressions being eloquent or familiar.
+eloquent or familiar.

 thinking carelessly.

-Maintaining doubt or skepticism or postponing
+Maintaining doubt or postponing your decision

-thinking can result in experiencing a non-integrated mind.
+result in experiencing a non-integrated mind.

 3 Awareness of importance is personal